Isle of Skye Itinerary for 5 Days: Top Places, Map & Tips

 See all the best places of the Isle of Skye with this Skye itinerary for 5 days - Scotland

-Before we get to the detailed Skye itinerary, here is a map featuring all the main places to see on the Isle of Skye that are mentioned in this post.
+Before we get to the detailed Skye itinerary, here is a map indicating all the main places to see on the Isle of Skye mentioned in this post.
+We also indicated the recommended restaurants.
+It should help you get a better idea of where everything is located.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.